OpenEvalProject/evals/manuscripts/elife-63167/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/63167/elife-63167-fig6-v2.jpg)

-**Figure 6.:** P. septentrionalis) and Southern (P. cristatus) aardwolves held at Hamerton Zoo Park (UK).All pictures copyright and used with permission from Robb Cadd.
+**Figure 6.:** All pictures copyright and used with permission from Robb Cadd.

-## Population size variation and environmental change
+### Population size variation and environmental change

 The Pairwise Sequentially Markovian Coalescent (PSMC) analyses revealed that the Southern and Eastern African populations have different effective population-size estimates over time, confirming that they have been genetically isolated for several thousand years, which is more so for the aardwolf than for the bat-eared fox.
 This supports the hypothesis of two separate events leading to the same disjunct distributions for the two taxa, in accordance with mitochondrial dating.
 Nevertheless, the population trends are rather similar and are characterized by continuous declines between 1 Mya and 100–200 kya that are followed by an increase that is much more pronounced in the Southern populations of both species between 30 and 10 kya.
 The similar trajectories exhibited by both species suggest that they were under the influence of similar environmental factors, such as climate and vegetation variations.